Table of Contents Hide

 A cover letter tells everything about you.
 Your cover letter plays a better role than your resume in winning a scholarship.
 Give it proper attention.
 Invest your good time while crafting a cover letter, as the committee’s decision is pretty much based on it.

-5- Research about your targeted institute
+5- Research your targeted institute

 Don’t shoot in the dark.
 Research the institute where you’re going to apply.
 Look for their goals.
 Make a list.

 Expert Advice: Your letter should not exceed more than a single page.
-To-the-point and concise cover letters are often preferred as they save the time of reader.
+To-the-point and concise cover letters are often preferred as they save the time of the reader.

 Mistakes that you should avoid while writing a cover letter